SuperOfficeDocs/superoffice-docs/docs/en/quote/howto/crmscript/place-order.md

 ### Parameters

 * ID of the alternative to place the order on
-* should the sale be set to sold? (bool)
+* Should the sale be set to sold? (bool)
-* purchase order number
+* Purchase order number
-* comment
+* Comment
-* culture (for culture-sensitive data, such as dates or multi-language texts)
+* Culture (for culture-sensitive data, such as dates or multi-language texts)

 > [!TIP]
 > To place an order for an **archived** version of the quote, call `CreateAndSaveQuoteVersion()` passing the ID of the old version.
 Then get the quote alternative ID from the newly created copy (which is now the active version).